Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Preliminaries

-\end{definition} \begin{definition}[Average distance] We define the average distance between two channels $d_{avg}$ as the infidelity of the output states on average over Haar-random inputs.
+\end{definition} \begin{definition}[Average distance] We define the average distance between two channels $d_{\mathrm{avg}}$ as the infidelity of the output states on average over Haar-random inputs (see Definition~\ref{def:haar}).

-\end{definition} Now, we state a relation between the average and diamond distances, when at least one of the channels is unitary. \begin{lemma}[Average distance and diamond distance] Consider a unitary $U \in U(N)$ and the associated unitary channel $\mathcal{U}$, as well as a CPTP map $\mathcal{E}: \mathcal{S}_N \rightarrow \mathcal{S}_N$.
+\end{definition} Next, we state a useful relation between the average and diamond distances, when at least one of the channels is unitary. \begin{lemma}[Average distance and diamond distance] Consider a unitary $U \in U(N)$ and the associated unitary channel $\mathcal{U}$, as well as a CPTP map $\mathcal{E}: \mathcal{S}_N \rightarrow \mathcal{S}_N$.
 Then,

 \end{lemma} \begin{proof}